jaredb96/Notifier/README.md

 # Notifier
-An application that notifies you when an item is in stock on a particular website
+A web application that notifies you when an item is in stock on a particular website using the MERN stack.